Written by Stacey Kelleher.

 From bathrooms to burp cloths, bleach is a cleaning and disinfecting “heavy-hitter” that's often used to neutralize life’s toughest messes.
-But the potential dangers of bleach could actually outweigh many of its benefits – especially with small children and pets at home.
+But the potential dangers of this compound could actually outweigh many of its benefits – especially with small children and pets at home.

-If using bleach is part of your regular cleaning routine, here are a few reasons to consider swapping it for safer alternatives (that are just as effective).
+If using this compound is part of your regular cleaning routine, here are a few reasons to consider swapping it for safer alternatives (that are just as effective).

 What Is Bleach?